grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### --- (into the pacific garbage patch; the final battle)

 * [ ] _They head out into the deep ocean, in a sea full of garbage_
+	* (Not plastic. there's little/no plastic in this world)

 * [ ] _The enemy sub is pursuing_